Chief of Staff

 My connection to public schools:

 I attended public school schools from kindergarten through college.
-I was able to personally experience the differences in expectations between schools I attended while living in one zip code, versus another.
-I graduated top of my class, and attended the flagship university in my state, and felt unprepared compared to my peers.
+I was able to personally experience the differences in expectations between schools I attended while living in one zip code versus another.
+I graduated top of my class, attended the flagship university in my state, yet still felt unprepared compared to my peers.
 Statistics are powerful tools of measure, but we often forget that people are living with the effects of failed systems.
-I hope to continue to work so that more kids and families have high quality school choices, regardless of where they live.
+I hope to continue to work so that more kids and families have high-quality school choices, regardless of where they live.

 What I’m bad at: